enkirby/M15_M92/README.md

 (Kirby et al. 2025, Nature, submitted)

+This Github repository contains code and data.
+Everything in this repo will be placed into a Zenodo repository with a permanent DOI upon acceptance of the article.

+## Code:

 This code base contains both IDL and Python codes.
 The intial spectral preparation, the measurement of equivalent widths, and the abundance measurements per line are done in IDL.
 The differential analysis, plotting, and generation of tables is done in a Python notebook.

 ### make_allframes.pro: